 SilverCloud GPS: Real-time GPS tracker engineered by LandAirSea Systems for fleet management, personal tracking and vehicle surveillance.
 SilverCloud is viewed by many GPS enthusiasts and industry insiders as the most reliable and accurate live monitoring device.

 SilverCloud Sync: GPS tracking product that connects directly to the on-board diagnostic port of any vehicle.
 SilverCloud Sync monitors a wide range of information such as hard braking, vehicle idling, aggressive acceleration, and more.

 Teen Tracking: The process of observing the driving habits of a teenage driver through the use of a GPS monitoring device.
 By calling upon a GPS vehicle tracker, parents can identify whether a teen is driving aggressively or going to locations that are “off-limits”.

 Telematics: The integration of wireless, computer, and mobile devices for information and other communications.
-Telematics provide the ability for real-time tracking devices to effectively transmit data, allowing users to obtain remote access of locational data.
+Telematics provides the ability for real-time tracking devices to effectively transmit data, allowing users to obtain remote access to locational data.

 Waterproof: The ability to keep all water and moisture outside of the internal workings of a device.
 In order to ensure complete water protection for those intending on using a GPS tracker outside of a vehicle, most GPS tracking companies will recommend consumers invest in a waterproof casing accessory.